mcompen/NeuralQuantumState.jl/README.md

 ## Description
 Solving quantum many-body problems with a Neural Quantum State was first proposed in [1].
 This package provides a Julia implementation for performing parallel sampling and optimization of many-body wavefunctions of arbitrary Hamiltonians.

-The author of this package is not affiliated with the original authors of [1]

 [1] Carleo, Giuseppe, and Matthias Troyer.
 "Solving the quantum many-body problem with artificial neural networks."
 Science 355.6325 (2017): 602-606.